WorldQL/mc_provisioner/README.md

 ## Overview
 Provisioner is a tool designed to make the creation of Mammoth clusters a breeze.
 It is designed to automate the following:
-* Downloading and installing the latest version of Paper for your desired Minecraft version.
+* Downloading and installing the latest version of Paper (and supported forks) for your desired Minecraft version.
 * Setting up `server.properties` for each server.
 * Copying Plugins and other arbitrary config files to each server.
 * Starting and stopping each provisioned server, running each in the background.
 * **And more...**

 ## User Guide
+### Quickstart
+1. Download the latest `provisioner` binary from [GitHub Releases](https://github.com/WorldQL/mc_provisioner/releases).
+  Either save it to a directory where you will be managing your servers, or add it to your PATH for global access.
+2. *__Optional__: Copy a `plugins` directory into the directory where you will be managing the servers.*
+3. Create and fill out a `provisioner.toml` config file for ease of use.
+4. Run `./provisioner init` to create your servers and then `./provisioner start` to run them all in the background.

 ### Commands and Flags
 | Command | Run | Usage |
 | - | - | - |